 For those who’ve been paying attention, gold has had a wild year, reaching record highs before tapering off over the past couple of months.
 The reason for this is fairly straightforward.
 People buy gold when they think bad things are going to happen.
 Now that there’s a vaccine for COVID-19, bad things seem less likely to happen and so people have started to sell their gold holdings and move funds back to the stock market.

 Most popular bond ETFs

-Given their penchant for FTSE 100 ETFs, you’d have thought that Freetrade investors would be keen on UK bonds too.
+Given their penchant for UK stock market ETFs, you’d have thought that Freetrade investors would be keen on UK bonds too.
 Alas, the most popular bond ETF was an iShares one that tracks an index of US government bonds that mature in 7-10 years time.
 This could be due to the relative stability of the US as a country, and its ability to keep its word on keeping up with bond payments.